pfraces-games/invaders/README.md

 ### Implementation changelog

-- Hid elements outside the canvas
+- Hid elements outside the DOM-based canvas
 - Added app bundler and app server
 - Added game engine management of animations and collisions
 - Added a virtual dom engine
 - State management has been decoupled from game engine

+## v0.4.0

+I want to make the cell/grid size and the number of columns/rows fully customizable through the settings object.

+I want to improve graphics by adding a canvas-generated space-themed background and sprites.

+### Implementation changelog

+- Refactored defender out of bounds control as a collider

 ## TODO

+### Next release

 - [ ] Dynamic styles based on game config: board and cell sizes
+- [ ] Replace shown grid with space-themed background
-- [ ] Delegate defender collisions to the game engine
+- [ ] Replace entity styles with sprites
 - [ ] Improve movement by using keydown and keyup events
 - [ ] Replace weapon cooldown by allowing only 1 projectile on the board

+### Backlog

 - [ ] Add score (3 invader types with different score points)
-- [ ] Replace shown grid with space-themed background
-- [ ] Replace entity styles with sprites
+  - 1st row invaders: 10pts
+  - 2nd row invaders: 20pts
+  - 3rd row invaders: 30pts
 - [ ] Add invader explosion sprite
+- [ ] Add mystery ship (100pts)
 - [ ] Add sound effects
 - [ ] Add background music
 - [ ] Publish on github.io